boscoh/tohaml/readme.md

 # tohaml

-An HTML to HAML converter, targeting the Python HamlPy compiler.
+An HTML to HAML converter, targeting the HamlPy compiler.

 ## Installation